Newspapers in the United States: History

-The history of American newspapers dates back to the early 18th century, when the first colonial newspapers were published.
+The history of American newspapers dates to the early 18th century, when the first colonial newspapers were published.
 In the beginning, newspapers were a sideline for printers, but they eventually became a political force and played a role in the campaign for American independence.
-The First Amendment to the U.S. Constitution guaranteed freedom of the press, and the U.S. Postal Service Act of 1792 provided subsidies for the delivery of newspapers.
+The First Amendment to the U.S. Constitution guaranteed freedom of the press, and the Postal Service Act of 1792 provided subsidies for the delivery of newspapers.
 During the First Party System (1790s-1810s), both parties sponsored papers to reach their loyal supporters.
-In the 1930s, the Penny press began to play a major role in American journalism, and technological advancements such as the telegraph and faster printing presses helped to expand the press of the nation.
+In the 1830s, the Penny press began to play a major role in American journalism, and technological advancements such as the telegraph and faster printing presses helped to expand the press of the nation.
+In the 1840s through 1880s, the ongoing development of news agencies (to which individual papers subscribed for content) further helped expand the press, as a way to split the costs of distant reporting rather than duplicating them.
 In the early 20th century, newspapers were profitable and influential, but with the rise of television in the 1920s, the role of newspapers began to shift.
-In the late 20th century, many American journalism outlets became part of big media chains, and the rise of digital journalism in the 21st century has caused a business crisis for newspapers, as readers and advertisers shift to the Internet.
+In the late 20th century, many American journalism outlets became part of big media chains via consolidation of the industry.

+The explosive rise of extensive internet use by the general public in the 21st century has caused a business crisis for newspapers, even despite most publishing both online and print versions.
+As the revenue from print advertising has fallen off sharply, the revenue from digital advertising is uneven and often poor, and readership has declined as many members of the public choose to get their news in other ways (such as social media or YouTube); this despite the alternative sources generally of lesser completeness or quality, owing to factors such as (1) absence of paywall and (2) real or perceived reasons to distrust the mainstream media.
+However, regarding the latter factor, even newsrooms that are or purport to be of the alternative media grapple with the economics of the percentage of readers who (1) refuse to pay for news and (2) are willing to simply do without any non-sensationalism types of news.

+The economic situation has steadily worsened in recent years.
+The U.S. newspaper market was $21 billion in 2024, but it’s projected to shrink at a rate of -1.3% annually through 2030.
+Print circulation continues to plunge—weekday print dropped 13% and Sunday print 16% in 2022 alone.
+Even digital traffic is plateauing, and many local papers don’t generate much online revenue.
+Advertising revenue, once the lifeblood of newspapers, has collapsed as advertisers shifted to digital platforms like Google and Facebook.